Planning for Climate Change

 The impacts from climate change on our transportation system are projected to increase this century — and ODOT wants to be ready.
 Through adaptation planning and research we are taking the steps necessary to be prepared.
 Climate impacts on transportation can include: extreme storms events and flooding, rising sea levels and storm surge, coastal erosion and landslides, and higher temperatures and wildfire risks.
 ODOT is developing strategies to make the transportation system more resilient to these hazards.

-ODOT’s Sustainability Program is leading the agency in research and planning for climate change adaptation.
+ODOT’s Sustainability Program is leading the agency in adaptation research and planning.
 Our Adaptation Work Group is a cross agency team of managers and subject experts who help set agency priorities and provides technical guidance for adaptation planning work items.

 ODOT prepared a Climate Change Adaptation Strategy Report in 2012.
 The Strategy provides a preliminary assessment of the climate change impacts to ODOT's operations and infrastructure, underlines the need for vulnerability and risk assessments, and identifies current areas of adaptive capacity and priority actions that can build resilience to projected climate impacts.